ahmedksultan/MKS21X-FinalProject/README.md

 **Jan 8, 2019** - Again, continued to work on map-making.
 Started working more with lanterna.

 Begun creating processes to put the maps in Java.

+**Jan 10, 2019** - restarted maps, as we were not getting anywhere with the current version.

+Created a method we would stick to when creating maps.

+**Jan 11, 2019** - continued working on maps.

+**Jan 12, 2019** - continued working on maps.